 Finally, by taking a novel dual perspective, we extend the relaxation idea to incorporate additional modelling elements.
 We show that incorporating general linear constraints on the assortment and multiple customer classes (i.e., a mixture of multinomial logit models) still allows us to calculate the upper bound by minimizing a finite number of functions.
-It turns out that the number of functions to consider is of order $O(n^{D+E})$ where D is the number of customer classes and E the number of constraints.
+It turns out that the number of functions to consider is of order $O\left(n^{D+E}\right)$ where D is the number of customer classes and E the number of constraints.
 So it is only useful when the number of classes and constraints is small.
-These results can be extended further when there is a single customer class, in which case we show that the complexity of obtaining the upper bound is $O(n^{3(1+E)})$.
+These results can be extended further when there is a single customer class, in which case we show that the complexity of obtaining the upper bound is $O\left(n^{3(1+E)}\right)$.
 When there are constraints on the assortment, we cannot obtain guarantees on the performance of our heuristic in general.
-However, we are able to recover the performance guarantee of 2 for some classes of constraints that are common in the assortment literature: (1) cardinality constraints which limit the total number of products be included in the assortment if a given product is part of the assortment.
+However, we are able to recover the performance guarantee of 2 for some classes of constraints that are common in the assortment literature: (1) cardinality constraints which limit the total number of products offered and (2) product precedence constraints which require that a certain set of products be included in the assortment if a given product is part of the assortment.